-The plan was to do an overnight walk to the Walls of Jerusalem.
-But with the weather forecast predicting rain and snow, I decided to leave the backpack in Sydney and stick to a couple of day walks instead.
-Meander Falls was my pick for the first day, being fairly close to Walls of Jerusalem National Park (as I’m still doing the Walls of Jerusalem hike the following day) as the weather seemed much better to the east.
-It’s a fairly late start – about 10:45am – when I reach the well sign-posted start of the walk.
+The walk to Meander Falls in the Meander Forest Reserve was not really planned… my original plan was to do an overnight walk to the Walls of Jerusalem.
+But with the weather forecast predicting rain and snow, I decided to leave the tent in Sydney and do a couple of day walks instead.
+My pick for the first day, being fairly close to Walls of Jerusalem National Park (as I’m still doing the Walls of Jerusalem hike the following day) was the relatively unknown walk to Meander Falls, returning via Split Rock.
+The weather forecast was also much more favourable to the east, compared to the Walls.
+It ends up being a fairly late start – about 10:45am – by the time I reach the well sign-posted start of the walk.

 The Meander Falls track follows the Meander River upstream, ascending fairly steadily but not steeply at the start, and crossing some side streams.

 The track is not always obvious – I veer off a couple of times before realising my error – but there’s frequent orange triangles marking the correct route.
 The track is sometimes above the Meander River, which can be glimpsed through the thick forest cover below..

-…at other times the track is close to the river, and there are a few boggy sections where some care is needed to avoid wet feet.
+…at other times the Meander Falls track is close to the river, and there are a few boggy sections where some care is needed to avoid wet feet.

 There’s a very steep section after about 3km, before the first glimpse of Meander Falls in the distance.
 The forest also changes subtly from here, being a bit more open than the semi-rainforest I’ve been walking through along the lower reaches of the Meander River.